Homicide: Murder and Manslaughter

 Whether the circumstances were extremely grave and the defendant's sense of being seriously wronged by them was justifiable are matters that require objective assessment by the judge at the end of the evidence and, if the defence is permitted to stand, by the jury considering their verdict - R v Dawes EWCA Crim 322.

 A mental disorder may be a relevant circumstance of the defendant and may be relevant to the gravity of the qualifying trigger.
-However, in applying the objective test at Section 54(1)(c), a mental disorder cannot be relevant to the question of the degree of tolerance and self-restraint exercised by the hypothetical person.
+However, in applying the objective test at section 54(1)(c) of the CJA 2009, a mental disorder cannot be relevant to the question of the degree of tolerance and self-restraint exercised by the hypothetical person.
 That hypothetical person is a person with a normal degree of tolerance and self-restraint and the defendants conduct is to be judged against normal standards see R v Rejmanski (Bartosz) EWCA Crim 2061.

 Sufficiency of Evidence